 - USDA loan program: A loan program 100 percent guaranteed by the U.S. Department of Agriculture for lower-income borrowers in eligible rural areas.

-- VA loan program: A loan backed by the U.S. Department of Veteran Affairs that allows no down payment for military personnel, veterans and their families.
+- VA loan program: A loan backed by the U.S. Department of Veterans Affairs that allows no down payment for military personnel, veterans and their families.

-- Good Neighbor Next Door buyer aid program: A HUD program that provides housing aid for law enforcement officers, firefighters, emergency medical technicians and teachers.
+- Good Neighbor Next Door buyer aid program: A U.S. Department of Housing and Urban Development (HUD) program that provides housing aid for law enforcement officers, firefighters, emergency medical technicians and teachers.

-- Energy-efficient mortgage program: Backed by FHA or VA loan programs and allows borrowers to combine the cost of energy-efficient upgrades onto a primary loan upfront.
+- Energy-efficient mortgage program: Backed by FHA or VA loan programs and allows borrowers to combine the cost of energy-efficient upgrades into a primary loan upfront.